Military tactics of Alexander the Great: Troop composition and weapons

-The length of the sarissa allowed to increase the number of file of hoplites that could fight.
+The length of the sarissa allowed to increase the number of file of infantrymen that could fight.
 The sarissa consisted of a point at each extremity and was heavy (5.6 kg).
 At its base, a short iron point allowed it to be planted in the ground to stop the charge of enemy soldiers.
-This strategy was particularly effective in breaking the cavalry charges or the opposing phalanxs.
+This strategy was particularly effective in breaking the cavalry charges or the opposing phalanxes.
 But the Macedonian phalanx was also fearsome in offensive use.
-The principle was to accumulate the maximum kinetic energy so that the impact of the lances would be as devastating as possible.
+The principle was to accumulate the maximum kinetic energy so that the impact of the pike would be as devastating as possible.
 To this end, the hoplites charged in compact group of 16 files so tightly packed that their masses were built up.
 The lightening of the equipment increased the speed of the phalanx.

 The Macedonian phalanxes were from then on much more powerful than their classical counterparts and the impact was likely to bring down many ranks of enemy infantrymen.
-To increase this effect the sarissas were raised to the vertical during the charge—they formed a very tight net that stopped the projectiles—and set horizontal at the last moment, the pole impelled forward the shoulder of the infantryman creating a shock wave that propagated to the front rank and released a destructive impact on the enemy infantry, accumulating the energy of the driven mass of the hoplites with that of the lowering of the sarissas.
-Outside the tight formation of the phalanx, the sarissa caused discomfort during marches and therefore, it was divided into two parts that were united before the battle.
+To increase this effect the sarissas were raised to the vertical during the charge—they formed a hedge-like barrier that helped stop projectiles — they were lowered by the front ranks to the horizontal fighting position at the last moment.
+Outside the tight formation of the phalanx, the sarissa was unwieldy during marches and, therefore, it was divided into two parts that were united before the battle.

-Another advantage of this armament was that it was less expensive, thus allowing to equip a large number of soldiers.
-This military reform also had considerable political consequences, since it made it possible to integrate a considerably larger number of Macedonians in the defense of the kingdom and in its political life.
-At the end of Philip's reign, the number of Macedonians mobilizable in heavy infantry recruited on a territorial basis was estimated at 30,000.

-Philip's army consisted of a core of professional infantrymen, the pezhetairoi (fellow footmen)—who constituted the royal guard—and a territorial levy.
+Philip's army consisted of a core of professional infantrymen, the pezhetairoi (fellow footmen)—who constituted the Macedonian phalanx.

 Alexander's army consisted of 24,000 infantrymen divided into 12 taxeis of phalangites of about 1,500 men and three quiliarchies of 1000 hypaspists.
-It is necessary to add an undetermined number of archers and other light phalangites.
-Alexander extended the denomination of pezhetairoi to the group of phalangites, which explains the loyalty that the latter showed to him, and after his death, to his direct descendants.
+It is necessary to add an undetermined number of archers and other light infantry peltasts (javelineers) and Greek hoplites.